marwahaha/Critical-Media/README.md

 We train google’s autonomous car efforts with reCaptchas, identifying buses, bicycles, traffic lights and signs.
 We contribute to voice recognition with Amazon Echoes, Google homes and Apple’s Siri.
 These then retrain us based on the data they have received, moving towards a homogenized and stagnant environment, where all information is a generality brought forth through an algorithim trained on our behaviors where we try to please the machine to make them happy.

-Stephanie Dinkin's [Conversatiosn with Bina48](http://www.stephaniedinkins.com/conversations-with-bina48.html) examines how we can build a relationship with intellegent machines.
+Stephanie Dinkin's [Conversations with Bina48](http://www.stephaniedinkins.com/conversations-with-bina48.html) examines how we can build a relationship with intellegent machines.
 An ongoing conversation between the artist and an antrophormic robot that presents as an elderly African-American woman running an AI that is designed to act as analogous to a human as possible.
 The conversations, which act as training material for the AI, have covered topics like "family, racism, faith, robot civil rights, loneliness, knowledge and Bina48’s concern for her robot friend that are treated more like lab rats than people."
 The conversations are humorous and engaging in a way that reveals some of the frustrations and limitations of engaging with machines that try to respond intellegently to human behaviors.

 ## data and access
 In addition to being used as a training model for machines, data can also be leveraged as a tool for research and journalism.
 There is a growing awareness of how human bias leaks into computational tools.
 New organizations like [Data and Society](https://datasociety.net/) and the [AI Now Institute](https://ainowinstitute.org/), are finding new ways to engage in critical media through data.

 These social endeavors move beyond the “intersection of art an technology” and start to raise an awareness of community based and led research into the implications of contemporary technologies.

-Individuals like Mimi Onuoha also engage in this type of investigation.
+Individuals like [Mimi Onuoha](http://mimionuoha.com/) also engage in this type of investigation.
 Her writings [on algorithmic violence](https://github.com/MimiOnuoha/On-Algorithmic-Violence) identify ways in which unequal access to information and computation reinforce the status quo, paving a path for capitalism to continue unabated by predictive policing to mobilize forces against those least able to defend themselves.

 This last point truly extends beyond the screen and into the fabric of our lives.
 As we have integrated digital tools into all aspects of society, they have the potential to raise us up or pull us down.
 We need to acknowledge that the tools we use are loaded with political and social implications.
 They are not created with artists in mind, but they are accessiable.
 In that accessability, we must be mindful of how we engage with them.
 We need to engage in bottom-up methods[9](9) of working with contemporary tecnhologies that are not only-human centric, but also engaged in reflecting and examinging the ways in which these tools shape culture and society.